Compare & Shortlist Best Predictive Maintenance Software

-Predictive Maintenance (PdM) is a type of maintenance strategy used to estimate and prevent equipment failures through data analytics.
-This process aims to reduce unplanned downtime, prolong optimal asset life, and optimise spare parts for repairs.
+This proactive maintenance strategy aims to reduce unplanned downtime, prolong optimal asset life, and optimise spare parts for repairs.

-By collecting raw data through condition-monitoring sensors and IoT devices, as well as using historical data, a PdM strategy enables maintenance teams to analyse patterns and correlations to process the current state of equipment and accurately predict failures.
+By collecting raw data through condition-monitoring sensors and IoT devices, as well as using historical data, Predictive Maintenance Software enables maintenance teams to analyse patterns and correlations to process the current state of equipment and accurately predict failures.

 Historic Data + Current Data = Intelligent Decisions